Menopause (Support and Services) Bill

 Description

-This bill has two main sections:
+This bill has two main parts:

 - Educating young people about the menopause.

-- Promoting peer support groups.
+- Promoting peer support groups for women going through menopause.

 Government Spending